mandresve/Lenovo-IdeaPad-S540-Hackintosh/README.md

 * [Lenovo-Ideapad-S540-14IML (i5-10210U / i7-10510U)](https://github.com/mandresve/Lenovo-IdeaPad-S540-Hackintosh)

 ## How to configure Broadcom WiFi in Sonoma (if not detected automatically)
-A collection of instructions and links to make Broadcom Wifi work natively again under macOS 14 (Sonoma Official Release at the time of editing), until such a time as proper support is added.
+A collection of instructions and links to make Broadcom Wifi work natively again under macOS 14 and 15 (Sonoma/Sequoia).
+Those instructions are **already implemented** in the EFI, but **STEP 9 is required (OCLP)**.
 <br/>
 <br/>
 **This process involves disabling SIP, so be warned.**